BenSchZA/intro-to-bonding-curves/README.md

 This is a Reveal.JS presentation.
 See the `*.md` files and index.html for presentation content.
 Anyone is welcome to open up a PR and contribute!

+Automatically deployed to:
-See the `gh-pages` branch which is automatically deployed to https://tokenengineeringcommunity.github.io/intro-to-bonding-curves
+* `gh-pages` branch for condensed version: https://tokenengineeringcommunity.github.io/intro-to-bonding-curves
+* `master` branch for extended version: https://intro-to-bonding-curves-extended.netlify.app

 ## Reveal.JS